 What works, though, are the sets.
 The film opens with the gigantic Metropolis-inspired New York skyline, built in a huge hangar by 200 people, with 15 000 light bulbs, at a staggering cost of 250 000 dollars (massive for the day).
 The airplanes are nicely designed, as is the spacecraft (which was later re-used in the Flash Gordon series in 1936, as were the strange looking handguns on Mars, and the scene with the Martian women and the idol).
 Mars is also very nicely rendered, although we are in a very fantastic world, far from the angles of Metropolis.
 The Martian costumes are downright stupendous.
 What feels so strange watching this film is that it feels like a parody of Flash Gordon, even though Flash Gordon was made six years later.
 The film also sports the first successful use of rear projection.
 The New York city skyline from this film would be reused in a number of later sci-fi films and serials.

 The awesome design of the film was made by Stephen Goosson and Ralph Hammeras, both Academy Award winners or nominated.
-The practical miniature work was led by the duo of Willis O’Brien and Marcel Delgado, who created the stop-motion effects and creatures for films like The Lost World (1925, review) and King Kong.
+The practical miniature work was led by the duo of Willis O’Brien and Marcel Delgado, who created the stop-motion effects and creatures for films like The Lost World (1925, review) and King Kong (1933, review).
 This was the first film that presented the iconic electrical equipment of Kenneth Strickfaden (in the resurrection scene) – that would later go on to great fame in the 1931 film Frankenstein.
 Unfortunately Brown, DeSylva and Henderson produced and wrote the screenplay for the film.
 Director David Butler was a quite successful director all the way into the fifties, directing Doris Day and Shirley Temple in a number of films.

 The actors are almost all stiff and dull, except El Brendel who is awful.
 The only actor that lights up the screen is comedienne Marjorie White playing Betsy.
 She is a mouthful, a classic hard-nosed, cheeky, independent flapper, and she brings some very much needed energy to the film, and is a complete contrast to leading lady Maureen O’Sullivan, who does little more that pout and hush throughout the whole film.
 And credit must be given to Ivan Linow who also adds some nice touches – although he does play the gay captain very stereotypically.
 But at this point you really take all the humour you can get – any humour – in this awfully unfunny comedy science fiction musical with bad music and bad sci-fi.
 Joyzelle Joyner is at least expressive as the Martian queen(s).